 Under the public option, Medicare buy-in and other similar one-size-fits-all proposals, American families would face the same consequences as they would under Medicare for All.
 Employer-provided coverage will be eroded by a new government health insurance system, so patients will see fewer and fewer options until only a one-size-fits-all government-controlled system remains.

 - The public option would create a new government-controlled health insurance system.

-What Does It Mean For Me And My Family?
+What Does That Mean For Me And My Family?

 Think these new government health insurance systems are different from Medicare for All?
 Think again.
 Even supporters of the public option admit that it’s designed to lead to the elimination of choice and control Americans have today through competing private coverage options and result in a one-size-fits-all health insurance system run by politicians in Washington.